 Within the third cluster of the business dimension, initiatives aim to encourage the reuse of data and the creation of innovative services.
 The most frequent data come from other sources, mainly tackled by context-specific data, in particular by location data.
-On the other hand, private business data is completely missing in these initiatives.
+On the other hand, private business data is present in really small percentage.
 Shifting to transaction data, the predominant source are online bookings and purchasing data, while there is a complete lack of data coming from consumer card transactions.
-In addition, device data and user generated data are only present to a small extent, with a consistent frequency regarding smart city and textual data respectively.
+In addition, device data and user generated data are only present to a small extent, with a consistent frequency regarding smart city, meteorological data and textual data respectively.